 Credit card interest rate can be as high as 22% or more, and when the outstanding debt load increases, the interest amount paid can be astronomical.

 Unless you get a handle on this debt and pay it down religiously, you could wind up with credit card debt that is a lot more than you can handle.

-- Missed Payments
+Missed Payments On Loans

-Even one missed payment can put you in a precarious situation with your finances.
-With each missed payment, your outstanding debt load will continue to inch higher, bringing your debt load to a point that will make it much more difficult for you to pay down.
+Even one missed payment on a personal loan or a car loan can put you in a precarious situation with your finances.
+With each missed payment, your outstanding debt load continues to inch higher.
+Eventually it becomes difficult for you to pay down.

-- Spending More Than You Can Afford
+Spending More Than You Can Afford

 If you spend more money than you actually bring in, you can certainly expect your debt load to mount.
 Unfortunately, many Canadian consumers find themselves in this position, which is another common reason for mounting consumer debt in Canada.

-- Not Having A Financial Cushion to Fall Back on
+Not Having A Financial Cushion To Fall Back On

 If you’re not, you could be scrambling to take out payday loans with exorbitant interest rates, borrowing money from friends or family, or racking up your credit card to cover unexpected expenses.

-- Not Being Disciplined With Your Money
+Not Being Disciplined With Your Money

 How to Avoid These Debt Traps